List of EastEnders characters introduced in 2008

-Mr Lister
+Mr. Lister

-Robert "Bob" Lister, usually referred to as Mr. Lister and played by Nick Wilton, is the market inspector at Bridge Street market.
+Robert Lister, usually referred to as Mr. Lister and played by Nick Wilton, is the market inspector at Bridge Street market.
 He is the successor of Marie Matthews (Susan Cruse).
-He first appeared on 3 January 2008, but his first name was not revealed until 7 June 2013, his last appearance for three years.
+He first appeared on 3 January 2008, but his first name was not revealed until 7 June 2013, which would be his last appearance for three years.
 Wilton reprised the role in 2016 for one episode broadcast on 15 August.
 The character was reintroduced for a story with Robbie Jackson (Dean Gaffney) in July 2017, and again in December 2017.
-He then appeared in one episode, broadcast in July 2018.
-The character returned again for one episode, broadcast on 7 January 2020, and again in the episode broadcast on 28 December 2021.
+He then appeared in one episode broadcast in July 2018.
+The character made further appearances on 7 January 2020 and 28 December 2021.

 In his first appearance, Lister sacked his assistant, Bradley Branning (Charlie Clements).
 He appeared on a recurring basis thereafter.
 His next appearance was when Tamwar Masood (Himesh Patel) sought approval for a new stall, which Lister accepted.
 In August 2008, Billy Mitchell (Perry Fenwick) got a job as the market cleaner but Lister sacked him when he lost his cart.
-In October 2008, Ronnie Mitchell (Samantha Janus) phoned him because Danielle Jones (Lauren Crace) was selling stolen nightwear on the clothes stall.
-In May 2009, Lister closed down Stacey Slater's (Lacey Turner) stall and in September that year, he closed it again and gave it to Ryan Malloy (Neil McDermott).
+In October 2008, Ronnie Mitchell (Samantha Janus) phoned him because Danielle Jones (Lauren Crace) was selling stolen nightwear in the clothes stall.
+In May 2009, Lister closed down Stacey Slater's (Lacey Turner) stall and in September of that year, he closed it again and gave it to Ryan Malloy (Neil McDermott).
 In February 2010, Stacey and her friend Becca Swanson (Simone James) decided to set up a stall but Lister turned them down as he did not like Stacey.
 Becca dressed up and pretended to be from Walford Council.
 She told Lister that Stacey had lodged a complaint against him, and made legal threats.
 Lister then gave Stacey her stall.

-In April 2010, Lister was seen investigating Fatboy's (Ricky Norwood) van, as Fatboy was trying to sell T-shirts from the vehicle without a market licence.
+In April 2010, Lister was seen investigating Fatboy's (Ricky Norwood) van, as Fatboy was trying to sell T-shirts from the vehicle without a market license.
 In May 2010, Syed Masood (Marc Elliott) asked Lister if he could start a market stall, and Lister suggested a mobile phone stall.
 While he was having a drink with Syed, Roxy Mitchell (Rita Simons) refused to serve Syed, which Lister interpreted as racism.
 In October 2010, Kat Moon (Jessie Wallace) squirted water at him, so he ordered Stacey to discipline or sack Kat.
-Stacey refused and squirted him as well, so he revoked Stacey's market trader's licence.
+Stacey refused and squirted water at him as well, so he revoked Stacey's market trader's license.
 In March 2011, Lister offered Fatboy a month's trial on his own stall after Fatboy and Mo Harris (Laila Morse) argued over it.